microsoft/Federal-Business-Applications/demos/pii-redaction/README.md

 ![Flow Result](files/RedactionFlowOutput.JPG)

 # Sample Redaction Flow
-Below is a link to download the sample solution file that inclues the Redaction Cloud Flow.
+Below is a link to download the sample solution file that includes the Redaction Cloud Flow.

 [RedactionDemo Solution File](files/RedactionDemo_1_0_0_1.zip)